Valuable Old Stamps Price Guide: Country, Issue, Gum, Watermark and Condition

 Treskilling Yellow (1855)

-A Swedish color error stamp that sold for approximately market-dependent values million.
+A Swedish color error stamp that sold for approximately a value that must be established from current, topic-matched sales million.
 It should have been printed in blue-green but was mistakenly printed in yellow.

 3. 2018